 In spring 2018, Outotec deployed Rapal’s Optimaze Worksense software and the related IoT sensors, which monitor, for example, movement and air quality.
 Over one thousand sensors were installed under desks, in meeting rooms and in the phone booths supplied by Framery.
 “The sensors were a cause of concern related to the tracking of our employees, even though the system doesn’t even allow us to export data concerning individual persons.
 Our objective is to keep the premises organized and create added value for our employees by providing up-to-date information on the premises.
 Emphasizing this message has paid off,” says Malinen.

 Six months after the deployment, Malinen is pleased.
 “Space management was taken to a new level after the sensors were installed in the premises.
-This is a heaven for facility managers, and many challenges have been overcome.”
+This is Heaven for facility managers, and many challenges have been overcome.”

 Malinen gives an example: "One business leader was concerned about finding space for about a hundred new project employees.
 Together we toured our premises and all work seats seemed to be in use or at least reserved.”
 However, Malinen knew that the sensor measurements indicated low utilization rates.